requests/requests-threads/README.rst

 requests-threads 🎭
 ===================

-This repo contains a Requests session that returns awaitable Twisted Deferreds instead of Response objects.
+This repo contains a Requests session that returns the amazing `Twisted <http://twistedmatrix.com/trac/>`_'s awaitable Deferreds instead of Response objects.

 It's awesome, basically — check it out: